SOLAR-group/appoptimization.github.io/index.md

 To ensure user satisfaction and success of mobile applications, it is important to provide highly performant applications.

-This website accompanies the paper [**A Survey of Performance Optimization for Mobile Applications**](https://solar.cs.ucl.ac.uk/os/appoptimization.html), which is currently under review at the IEEE TSE journal.
+This website accompanies the paper [**A Survey of Performance Optimization for Mobile Applications**](https://solar.cs.ucl.ac.uk/os/appoptimization.html), which is accepted for publication at the IEEE TSE journal.
 This survey explores work published between 2008 and 2020 that focus on the optimization of non-functional performance of mobile applications.
 We target our search at four performance characteristics: _responsiveness_, _launch time_, _memory_, and _energy consumption_.
 For each performance characteristic, we categorize optimization approaches based on the method used in the corresponding publications.
 Furthermore, we identify research gaps in the literature for future work.

 ### Goal